Darnall New Ground

 A match at the New Ground in the early 1820s.

-Darnall New Ground at High Hazels Park, Darnall, Sheffield was a first-class cricket venue in the 1820s.
+Darnall New Ground at Turnpike Road, Darnall, Sheffield was an important cricket venue in the 1820s.
 It was the home ground of Sheffield Cricket Club.
+The New Ground superseded Darnall Old Ground, which Sheffield had used in the early 1820s.
+It was also the home ground of the Commercial Cricket Club, which played there on Wednesdays.